tonyngjichun/SOLAR/README.md

 ## Training SOLAR
-This is currently still a sneak peak of the training, as the [GL18 dataset](https://www.kaggle.com/google/google-landmarks-dataset) consists of only links and many of them are no longer available, we are still trying to upload the images we used to the cloud to allow the public to retrain the model.
+This is currently still a sneak peak of the training, as the [GL18 dataset](https://www.kaggle.com/google/google-landmarks-dataset) consists of only links and many of them have expired, we are still trying to upload the images we used to the cloud, so that the public can retrain the model.
 We hope to have the complete training code including the download links and pre-processing code by the end of the ECCV week.

 <details>
 <summary><b>Pre-processing the training set</b></summary></br>